Anthony Jackson (1952-2025)

 It’s strange cos while it does sound complex it was actually one of those tracks the just seemed to write itself.

-NUMB is generally downbeat but also uplifting, kind of modern blues.
+NUMB is generally downbeat but also uplifting, kind of a modern blues.
 A key theme seems to be having the courage to be yourself, faults and all, and the problems that go along with that.
 ‘Braveheart’ says it all.

 That is a key theme, yes.
 Self-awareness and trying to be more authentic than you may have been in the past.
 All that shite.
 Yeah, I love ‘Braveheart’.